timcera/wdmtoolbox/README.rst

 Installation
 ============
-On Windows should be as easy as running ``easy_install wdmtoolbox`` in a command shell window.
-On Linux (and maybe even Mac OSX?) you could use either ``pip install wdmtoolbox`` or ``easy_install wdmtoolbox`` at any terminal that has access to gfortran and of course your Python interpreter.
-Not sure on Windows whether this will bring in pandas but as mentioned above, if you start with Python(x,y) then you won't have a problem.
+On Windows should be as easy as running ``pip install wdmtoolbox`` in a command shell window.
+For Windows, the support platforms are Python 2.7 and 3.4.
+Not sure on Windows whether this will bring in pandas but as mentioned above, if you start with Conda, Enthought, or Python(x,y) then you won't have a problem.

+On Linux (and maybe even Mac OSX?) you could use ``pip install wdmtoolbox`` at any terminal that has access to gfortran and of course your Python interpreter.